 Black Lives Matter.
-What began as a Twitter hashtag after the 2013 acquittal of George Zimmerman for the murder of Trayvon Martin has since become a widely recognized rallying cry for black being and resistance.
-The series aims are twofold: 1) to explore social justice and activism by black individuals and communities throughout history to the present, including the Black Lives Matter movement and the evolving ways it is being articulated and practiced across the African Diaspora; and 2) to examine everyday life and culture, rectifying well-worn “histories” that have excluded or denied the contributions of black individuals and communities or recast them as entirely white endeavors.
+What began as a Twitter hashtag after the 2013 acquittal of George Zimmerman for the murder of Trayvon Martin has since become a widely recognized rallying cry for Black being and resistance.
+The series aims are twofold: 1) to explore social justice and activism by Black individuals and communities throughout history to the present, including the Black Lives Matter movement and the evolving ways it is being articulated and practiced across the African Diaspora; and 2) to examine everyday life and culture, rectifying well-worn “histories” that have excluded or denied the contributions of Black individuals and communities or recast them as entirely white endeavors.
 Projects will draw from a range of disciplines in the humanities and social sciences and will first and foremost be informed by “peopled” analyses, focusing on everyday actors and community folks.

 Zandria F. Robinson is an assistant professor of sociology at Rhodes College.
 She is the author of This Ain’t Chicago: Race, Class, and Regional Identity in the Post-Soul South (University of North Carolina Press, 2014), Chocolate Cities (University of California Press, 2017), and the forthcoming Soul Power (University of North Carolina Press).

 Christopher Cameron is an associate professor of history at the University of North Carolina, Charlotte.
-He is the author of To Plead Our Own Cause: African Americans in Massachusetts and the Making of the Antislavery Movement (Kent State University Press, 2014), and is founder and president of the AAIHS.
+He is the author of To Plead Our Own Cause: African Americans in Massachusetts and the Making of the Antislavery Movement (Kent State University Press, 2014), and is founder of the AAIHS.

-- In the Shadow of Powers: Dantès Bellegarde in Haitian Social Thought by Patrick Bellegarde-Smith (forthcoming, March 2019)
+- In the Shadow of Powers: Dantès Bellegarde in Haitian Social Thought by Patrick Bellegarde-Smith